Die Sendung mit der Maus: International versions

 To encourage French children to learn German and vice versa, the program began airing on Arte, a Franco-German television channel, on Sunday mornings, beginning October 2005.
 In Germany, the show is dubbed into French and in each country, subtitles appear in the local language.
 In French, the program is called La souris souriante (The smiling mouse).
 In Bolivia and in El Salvador, the show aired in Spanish as El cajón de los juguetes (The toys box).

 In Japan, a part of short films was broadcast by NHK ETV and Cartoon Network as Daisuki!
 Mausu (だいすき!マウス) as part of the "2005/2006 Deutschland in Japan" bilateral exchange programme between WDR and NHK.

-This Show was also aired in Dutch Called Het Programma met de Muis, was aired on Nederland 1 As Part Of Nederlandse Omroep Stichting in 1976 until 1980.
+The show was aired in Dutch called Het Programma met de Muis, which was aired on Nederland 1, as part of Nederlandse Omroep Stichting from 1973 until 1975.